ycpcs/cs340-fall2017/assign/exam02.md

 You may use your textbook, the [course website](http://ycpcs.github.io/cs340-fall2017), the [Clojure MOOC](http://mooc.fi/courses/2014/clojure/) website, the [clojure.org](http://clojure.org/) website, and the [clojuredocs.org](http://clojuredocs.org/) website.

-You may use any printed or written notes that you bring with you.
+You may use *one page* of printed or written notes that you bring with you.

 You may *not* use your previous labs and assignments.